-6:12 And forgive us our debts, refers to sins which are our moral and spiritual debts to God's righteousness.
-God has given man certain responsibilities, certain things to do and not to do.
+6:12 And forgive us our debts,- refers to sins which are our moral and spiritual debts to God's righteousness.
+God has given man certain responsibilities; certain things to do and not to do.
 Every man has failed at some point to do what he should.
 Sin is universal.
 Everyone fails in his duty at some point to some degree.
 2The judgment is the great settlement.
 Asking for the forgiveness of our sins is therefore an acknowledgement of the fact that there is no other way to get rid of sin.
 It is a prayer for grace.
+This is the reason one must pray Father, forgive my debts...

+- 1. To forgive the debt of sin will come from the fact that God has forgiven our debts. - a.
+Our duty to God was to ask for forgiveness when we failed to do God's Will. - 2.
+To forgive the debt of guilt or punishment is the fact that Jesus has paid the price; the consequences.
+He was punished. one who has failed to pay his debts is guilty,

-V12b ...as we forgive our debtors.
+6:12b ... as we forgive our debtors.
 The prayer is asking God...

-- 1. To forgive the debt of sin: one has failed God in his duty, therefore he needs God to forgive his debt. - a.
-Our duty to God is to ask forgiveness when we fail to do his will. - b.
-Our duty to man is to forgive his sins against us. - 2.
-To forgive the debt of guilt or punishment: one who has failed to pay his debts is guilty, therefore, he is to pay the consequences; he is to be punished.
-This is the reason he must pray Father, forgive my debts... - 3.
-To forgive his debts just as he has forgiven his debtors.
+- 3. To forgive his debts just as he has forgiven his debtors.
 This is asking God to forgive one exactly as he forgives others.
-If one forgives, God forgives.
+If one forgives, God forgives. - b.
+Our duty to man is to forgive his sins also.